klirr2007/mitteldeutsche_tagung_2024/readme.md

 # Von der Ökoakustik zur Elektroakustik - Machine Learning im Kontext der Klanganalyse und Klangklassifikation

+# From Ecoacoustic to Electroacoustic: Utilizing Machine Learning for Sound Analysis and Classification

 This repository contains supplementary files and resources for my talk at the XVII.
 Mitteldeutsche Tagung.
 The materials are designed to provide a deeper understanding and hands-on examples related to the topics discussed during the presentation.